individual independent project | 2021

 Three steps to implementation:

-1Rezone the study area to allow mixed-use, walkable development which gradually transitions to lower density uses at the edges of the study areas.
-Terraced Streetscape District zoning regulations should inform this rezoning, though some revisions will create better urban spaces and will encourage more investment more quickly:
+1Rezone the study area to allow mixed-use, walkable development which gradually transitions to lower density uses at its edges.
+Ferguson Township’s Terraced Streetscape District zoning regulations should inform this rezoning, though some revisions will create better urban spaces and will encourage more investment more quickly:

 - Reduced or eliminated parking minimums: average waits for transit are an order of magnitude shorter2 on N Atherton St than W College Ave and mandatory parking increases construction costs and rents by 17%—likely a major barrier to investment in the current Terraced Streetscape District.
 View cities, like Ithaca, NY and Lancaster, PA, which have eliminated parking minimums to create better urban spaces